guerragiancarlo8/EatSafe-DC/README.md

 1. The documentation was made with the assumption that the user is either utilizing linux ubuntu(any version).
 Currently working on some windows and MacOS documentation.

+2. Please disregard step 1.
+Instead, just clone this repository into your desktop(for ease) and call it eatsafedc(also for ease).